petsc/petsc/doc/faq/index.rst

    > ./configure --with-shared-libraries

-Why Should I Use Shared Libraries?
+Why should I use shared libraries?
 ----------------------------------

 When you link to shared libraries, the function symbols from the shared libraries are not